DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/9 Types/CellAppointmentsLimit.md

 ---
 ##### shortDescription
 Specifies the limit of full-sized appointments displayed per cell.
 Applies to all views except *"agenda"*.
-Specifies the limit of full-sized appointments displayed per cell.
-Applies to all views except *"agenda"*.

 ---
 <!--